-- 3.4.4.2 The City shall develop and maintain an Archaeological Management Plan to guide the conservation and management of archaeology within the City, in accordance with Section F.3.1.3 Archaeological Management Plan.
-(OPA 167) - 3.4.4.3 In areas of archaeological potential identified on Appendix F-4 Archaeological Potential, an archaeological assessment shall be required and submitted prior to or at the time of application submission for the following planning matters under the Planning Act, R.S.O., 1990 c.
-P.13: - a) official plan amendment or secondary plan amendment unless the development proposed in the application in question or other applications on the same property does not involve any site alteration or soil disturbance: - b) zoning by-law amendments unless the development proposed in the application in question or other applications on the same property does not involve any site alteration or soil disturbance; and, - c) plans of subdivision. - 3.4.4.4 In areas of archaeological potential identified on Appendix F-4 Archaeological Potential, an archaeological assessment: - a) may be required and submitted prior to or at the time of application submission for the following planning matters under the Planning Act, R.S.O., 1990 c.
+- 3.4.4.2 In areas of archaeological potential identified on Appendix F-4 Archaeological Potential, an archaeological assessment shall be required and submitted prior to or at the time of application submission for the following planning matters under the Planning Act, R.S.O., 1990 c.
+P.13: - a) official plan amendment or secondary plan amendment unless the development proposed in the application in question or other applications on the same property does not involve any site alteration or soil disturbance; - b) zoning by-law amendments unless the development proposed in the application in question or other applications on the same property does not involve any site alteration or soil disturbance; and, - c) plans of subdivision. - 3.4.4.3 In areas of archaeological potential identified on Appendix F-4 Archaeological Potential, an archaeological assessment: - a) may be required and submitted prior to or at the time of application submission for the following planning matters under the Planning Act, R.S.O., 1990 c.
 P.13 when they involve soil disturbance or site alteration: - i) site plan applications; and, - ii) plans of condominium. - b) may be required for the following planning matters under the Planning Act, R.S.O., 1990 c.
-P.13 when they involve soil disturbance or site alteration: - i) minor variances; and, - ii) consents/severances. - 3.4.4.5 Archaeological assessments shall be prepared in accordance with any applicable guidelines and Policy F.3.2.4 Archaeological Assessments.
+P.13 when they involve soil disturbance or site alteration: - i) minor variances; and, - ii) consents/severances.

-- 3.4.4.6 Prior to site alteration or soil disturbance relating to a Planning Act, R.S.O., 1990 c.
+- 3.4.4.4 Archaeological assessments shall be prepared in accordance with any applicable guidelines and Policy F.3.2.4 Archaeological Assessments. - 3.4.4.5 Prior to site alteration or soil disturbance relating to a Planning Act, R.S.O., 1990 c.
 P.13 application, any required archaeological assessment must be approved, in writing by the City, indicating that there are no further archaeological concerns with the property or concurring with the final resource management strategy to be implemented.
-The City may also require a higher standard of conservation, care and protection for archaeological resources based on prevailing conditions and circumstances within the City and the results of any engagement with Indigenous communities and their interests.
-(OPA 167) - 3.4.4.7 The City considers the following archaeological resources to be of particular interest, value and merit: - a) spatially large, dense lithic scatters (peak levels of more than 99 artifacts per square-metre); - b) deeply buried or stratified archaeological sites; - c) undisturbed or rare Indigenous archaeological sites; (OPA 167) - d) sacred archaeological sites; - e) archaeological sites comprising human burials; - f) Paleo-Indian archaeological sites; - g) Early-Archaic archaeological sites; - h) Woodland period archaeological habitation sites; - i) post-contact archaeological sites predating 1830 AD; - j) post 1830 archaeological site(s) where background documentation or archaeological features indicate heritage value; and, - k) underwater archaeological sites. - 3.4.4.8 To conserve these resources, avoidance and protection in situ shall be the preferred conservation management strategies.
-Where it has been demonstrated in an archaeological assessment by a licensed archaeologist that avoidance is not a viable option, alternative mitigation measures shall be agreed upon by the Province and the City and in accordance with the Archaeology Management Plan. - 3.4.4.9 The City may use all relevant provisions of the Planning Act, R.S.O., 1990 c.
-P.13 to prohibit the use of land and the placement of buildings and structures in order to protect and conserve sites or areas of significant archaeological resources. - 3.4.4.10 Where a marked or unmarked cemetery or burial place is encountered during any archaeological assessment or excavation activity, the provisions of the Funeral, Burial and Cremation Services Act and associated regulations, and the policies of this Plan shall apply.
-Both the Ministry of Heritage, Sport, Tourism and Culture Industries and the Registrar or Deputy Registrar of the Cemeteries Regulation Unit of the Ministry of Government and Consumer Services must be contacted immediately.
-(OPA 167)
+The City may also require a higher standard of conservation, care and protection for archaeological resources based on prevailing conditions and circumstances within the City and the results of any dialogue with First Nations and their interests. - 3.4.4.6 The City considers the following archaeological resources to be of particular interest, value and merit: - a) spatially large, dense lithic scatters (peak levels of more than 99 artifacts per square-metre); - b) deeply buried or stratified archaeological sites; - c) undisturbed or rare Native archaeological sites; - d) sacred archaeological sites; - e) archaeological sites comprising human burials; - f) Paleo-Indian archaeological sites; - g) Early-Archaic archaeological sites; - h) Woodland period archaeological habitation sites; - i) post-contact archaeological sites predating 1830 AD; - j) post 1830 archaeological site(s) where background documentation or archaeological features indicate heritage value; and, - k) underwater archaeological sites. - 3.4.4.7 To conserve these resources, avoidance and protection in situ shall be the preferred conservation management strategies.
+Where it has been demonstrated in an archaeological assessment by a licensed archaeologist that avoidance is not a viable option, alternative mitigation measures shall be agreed upon by the Province and the City and in accordance with the Archaeology Management Plan. - 3.4.4.8 The Citymay use all relevant provisions of the Planning Act, R.S.O., 1990 c.
+P.13 to prohibit the use of land and the placement of buildings and structures in order to protect and conserve sites or areas of significant archaeological resources. - 3.4.4.9 Where a marked or unmarked cemetery or burial place is encountered during any archaeological assessment or excavation activity, the provisions of the Cemeteries Act and associated regulations, and the policies of this Plan shall apply.